chez-ito/TECF---Simulation-/README.md

 ## 📄 Paper

-**Emergent Spacetime Geometry in Topological Quantum Error-Correcting Codes**
+**Analogue Geodesic Deflection and Curvature-Like Effects in the Static Toric Code Ground State**
 **Author:** Chez Prefect with assistance from Claude (Anthropic) arXiv:[will add when available]
 Status: Submitted Oct 2025

 ## 🎯 Summary

-This project simulates geodesic paths in emergent metrics derived from mutual information (MI) patterns in toric code lattices.
-The simulation demonstrates that information-optimal paths exhibit deflection when traversing spatially-varying entanglement landscapes.
+This project explores the Analogue Gravity Hypothesis by simulating information-optimal paths (analogue geodesics) in an emergent distance function derived from mutual information (MI) patterns in the static Toric Code ground state.

+The simulation demonstrates that information flow exhibits deflection analogous to gravity when traversing spatially-varying entanglement landscapes.
+Topological defects create localized perturbations in this "entanglement metric.

 ### Key Findings